ke4harper/MxAPI/README.md

 The lack of atomic CPU operations does not preclude lock-free data exchange.
 Spinning<sup>[6](#Unrau1998)</sup> uses shared memory and appropriate polling of flags to determine when it is safe to read or write a shared memory location.
 This technique works when the polling does not consume substantial amounts of CPU resource.

+A flag is used in shared memory to indicate if a buffer slot is owned by the Producer or Consumer.
+As shared memory is managed in pages (1024 bytes), the flag is located close to the buffer address to ensure that if the flag is updated, the data is as well.
+The typical sequences of operations for polling are:

+    Initialization:
+		    SET write buffer index to zero
+		    SET read buffer index to zero
+    Writer:
+    WHILE write buffer flag is owned by Consumer, YIELD processor
+    ENDWHILE
+    INSERT message into write buffer
+    TRANSFER write buffer flag ownership to reader BARRIER
+    INCREMENT write buffer index
+    Reader:
+    WHILE read buffer flag is owned by Producer,
+	    YIELD processor
+    ENDWHILE
+    READ message from read buffer
+    TRANSFER read buffer flag ownership to writer BARRIER
+	    INCREMENT read buffer index

 <a name="Kim2007">1</a>: Kim, et.al., "Efficient Adaptations of the Non-Blocking Buffer for Event Communication", Proceedings of ISORC, pp. 29-40 (2007).
 <a name="Smith2012">2</a>: Smith, et. al, "Have you checked your IPC performance lately?"
 Submitted to USENIX ATC (2012).